826 Naval Air Squadron: Wessex (1966-1970)

+Sea King (1970-1993)

 It was reformed a sixth time on 2 June 1970 with Westland Sea Kings, serving on HMS Eagle until the carrier decommissioned in January 1972.
 The squadron then operated from the helicopter training ship RFA Engadine and from December 1972, from the cruiser HMS Tiger.
 It continued to operate its Sea Kings from Tiger until 1978, when it transferred to the carrier Bulwark, receiving Sea King HAS.5s in March 1981, and embarking on Hermes in September that year.
 (Bulwark having been paid off in March 1981.)

 Following the Argentinian invasion of the Falkland Islands in April 1982, the squadron, equipped with nine Sea King HAS.5s, deployed aboard Hermes as part of the Operation Corporate Task Force sent to retake the Islands.
 The squadron carried anti-submarine and surface search patrols around the task force, unsuccessfully attacking a suspected Argentine submarine on the night of 1/2 May, and also rescued survivors from HMS Sheffield, HMS Coventry and Atlantic Conveyor.
 Four Sea Kings were transferred to the stores ship RFA Fort Austin to free up space aboard Hermes on 17 May.
 The Squadron lost two helicopters during the Falklands War, but on both occasions the crews escaped unharmed.

 After the end of the war, the Squadron was split into a number of independent flights operating from Royal Fleet Auxiliary ships, and deployed in turn to the South Atlantic, these operations continuing until 1986.
 After that period, the Squadron was split into 4 flights of two Sea Kings each, operating from Type 22 frigates, RFAs and aircraft carriers as required.